-Administration of Epinephrine Auto-Injectors Test of Competency Checklist

-To be completed at the time an individual authorized to administer an epinephrine auto-injector at a recreational camp is assessed for compliance with 105 CMR 430.160(I)(2).

-taff Information:

-Name:

-Date of Assessment:

-Epinephrine Auto-Injector Brand:

-Checklist

-Steps to Follow: Check (1⁄3

-Demonstrate safe handling, proper storage, and proper disposal of epinephrine auto-injectors.
+Administration of Epinephrine Auto-Injectors Test of Competency Checklist Staff Information: camp is assessed for compliance with 105 CMR 430.160(I)(2).
+Name: Date of Assessment: Epinephrine Auto-Injector Brand: Checklist Check (1/) Steps to Follow: Demonstrate safe handling, proper storage, and proper disposal of epinephrine auto-injectors.
 Demonstrate the ability to administer an epinephrine auto-injector properly.
 Demonstrate an understanding of signs and symptoms of an allergic reaction.
 Describe allergy management and exposure prevention for campers with a known allergy.

-Describe the proper emergency action to be taken in response to cases of severe allergic reaction: • steps to follow; • when to call 911; and • notification of parent/guardian and health care consultant.

-Demonstrate the appropriate and correct record keeping regarding use of an epinephrine auto-injector.
+Describe the proper emergency action to be taken in response to cases of severe allergic reaction steps to follow: when to call 911; and notification of parent/guardian and health care consultant.
+Demonstrate the appropriate and correct record keeping regarding use of an epinephrine autoinjector.
 Use resources appropriately, including the health care consultant, parent/guardian or emergency services.

-Comments:

-Signatures:

-Health Care Consultant

-Name and Title:
+Comments: Signatures: Health Care Consultant Name and Title:

 Signature:

 Date

-Staff

-Signature:
+Staff Signature:

+ngnature Date

-• Date
+Date

-\\An additional injection may be required if symptoms do not improve after the 1st injection is administered and if EMS will not arrive within 5-10 minutes.

-\\If there are no signs of breathing, coughing or movement, begin CPR.
+- An additional injection may be required if symptoms do not improve after the 1st injection is administered and if EMS will not arrive within 5-10 minutes. - If there are no signs of breathing, coughing or movement, begin CPR.